 Isopropyl alcohol is toxic to most animals, including cats.

 In fact, it is much more toxic than ethanol (the alcohol you drink).

-You may also want to know, what can I put on my cat’s wound?
+You may also want to know what to put on a cat’s wound?

-You can also use a cat wound spray.
-These sprays are sometimes easier to use since they can be sprayed directly on the wound without having to secure or hold your feline.
+It may be much safer to use a wound ointment specially designed for cats.
+Cat wound sprays can be even better.
+It’s sometimes easier to use these sprays since they can be sprayed directly on the wound without having to secure or hold your feline.